TanJO07/Udacity-Scholarship/README.md

 # Udacity-Scholarship
-This is the second project of Udacity Nanodegree Scholarship.
+This is the second project of Udacity Nanodegree Scholarship : Landing Page